The ICGA Data Visualization Platform

 Data Access

-Due to the requirements of DPDP law, the ICGA currently follows a controlled access model governed by the Data Access Committee (DAC) in alignment with ICGA Data Policy and DBT PRIDE guidelines .
+The ICGA follows a controlled access model governed by the Data Access Committee (DAC) in alignment with ICGA Data Policy and DBT PRIDE guidelines.

 Application Process (Single-Step)

-Researchers seeking access must submit a single consolidated application including:
+Researchers seeking access must submit a single consolidated application that includes:

 • Research proposal and objectives